 One or more filenames.

-function takes a file or files of foreign declarations -- usually header files -- and parses them, producing `dff' files of Lisp calls to define-foreign-function, define-foreign-variable, define-foreign-type, and so on, providing a Lisp interface to the foreign code.
+process-foreign-file function takes a file or files of foreign declarations -- usually header files -- and parses them, producing `dff' files of Lisp definitions using define-foreign-function, define-foreign-variable, define-foreign-type, and so on, providing a Lisp interface to the foreign code.

 preprocessor-format-string should be a format string which is used to make a preprocessor command line.
 The format arguments are a pathname or string giving the preprocessor executable, a list of strings giving the preprocessor options, a list of strings giving macro names to define, a list of pathnames or strings contain the include path, and a source pathname.
 On Windows, the default contains options needed for VC++.
 The default is the value of *preprocessor-format-string*.